abhinavsharma/ai-switcher/PRIVACY.md

 2. It provides functionality to copy conversation content to your clipboard
 3. All processing happens locally on your device

-## Permissions
-AI Switcher requires certain permissions to function:
-- **activeTab**: To identify and interact with AI chat platforms
-- **scripting**: To manage conversation transfers
-- **clipboardWrite**: To copy conversation content
-- **host permissions**: To function across multiple AI websites

 These permissions are used solely for the purpose of transferring conversations between AI platforms and never for data collection.

 ## Changes to This Policy
 Any updates to this privacy policy will be posted within the extension's description in the Chrome Web Store.

-## Contact
-If you have questions about this privacy policy or the extension, please contact:
-[your-email@example.com]

 Last updated: March 26, 2025